 - 1. Generate fine-quality, well-finished textile projects that display the elements and principles of design with creativity and imagination. - 2.
 Maintain a safe and organized working environment by appropriately using the facilities and equipment when working on their assignments. - 3.
-Utilize domestic sewing equipment and tools in the production of samples. - 4.
-Develop a sample binder composed of proficiently constructed sewing samples, class handouts, and individual research that is aesthetically pleasing and well-organized. - 5.
-Use a methodology for organizing a plan from concept to production that reflects efficient resource management (e.g. time, workload, information and other resources).
+Utilize domestic sewing equipment and tools in the production of samples and pieces. - 4.
+Effectively organize sewing samples, information, and research in a methodical and aesthetically pleasing way, creating a resource that is tailored for future personal use. - 5.
+Strategically plan projects from concept to creation by integrating efficient resource management (such as time, workload, and information) and essential design concepts to enhance overall efficiency of the creative process. - 6.
+Understand how a basic 3-D shapes can be created with a 2-D pattern - 7.
+Recognize quality workmanship.